Our Services

 Helpful Resources

-Exposure to blue light from screens in the evening suppresses melatonin production, delays the natural sleep window and reduces sleep quality.
-Studies suggest that wearing glasses with lenses filtering wavelengths below 450 nanometers can modestly boost melatonin and speed sleep onset in some people, but much of the research involves small samples and possible placebo effects.
+Blue light from screens at night suppresses melatonin, delays your natural sleep window, and lowers sleep quality.
+Research suggests glasses filtering wavelengths below 450 nanometers may modestly boost melatonin and shorten sleep onset, though most studies use small samples and may reflect placebo effects.

 In our screen-filled world, many of us end the day scrolling on phones, tablets or laptops.
 This exposes us to blue light—high-energy visible light that can affect our bodies' production of melatonin, the hormone that signals it's time to sleep.
 As a result, "blue light glasses before bed" have become a popular fix.
 But do they really work?
 Below, we explore the science, weigh the evidence, and offer practical advice.